Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Exceptional Andreev spectrum

 We plot the corresponding Andreev spectrum of $p$-wave NHJJs in Fig. \ref{fig1:setup}(b).
 Remarkably, the complex Andreev spectrum hosts a pair of EPs at zero real energy, which are unique to non-Hermitian systems.
 The EPs are located at

 where $n\in\mathbb{Z}.$ The Andreev spectrum is complex-valued away from the EPs while it becomes purely imaginary between the two EPs.
-At the EPs, the energy takes $E_{EP}=\frac{-iZ}{\sqrt{1-Z^{2}}}$ with zero real values.
-The separation of two EPs is $\delta\phi=2\pi-4\arccos(Z)$.
-The positions of EPs thus can be controlled by tuning the parameter $Z$.
-We can define a topological charge for the EPs as $\nu=\frac{1}{\pi i}\oint\nabla_{\phi}\ln[E^{+}(\phi)-E^{-}(\phi)]d\phi.$ The two EPs thus have opposite charges with $\nu=+1$ and $\nu=-1$.
+At the EPs, the energy takes $E_{\mathrm{EP}}=\frac{-iZ}{\sqrt{1-Z^{2}}}$ with zero real values.
+The separation of two EPs is $\delta\phi=2\pi-4\arccos(Z)$, controlled by the parameter $Z$.
+Remarkably, we can view the appearance of EPs as an evolution of a pair of MZMs.
+At $Z=0,$ the system is Hermitian and a pair of MZMs appear at $\phi=\pi$\ \citep{Kwon04epj}.
+As turning on the non-Hermiticity with finite $Z$, one of the MZMs remains sharp (with $\mathrm{Im}(E)=0$) and the other gets broadened (with $\mathrm{Im}(E)\neq0$).
+As the phase $\phi$ deviates from $\pi$, these two modes evolve gradually while keeping zero real energy and coalesce to form EPs at $\phi_{\mathrm{EP}}$ {[}see Fig. \ref{fig1:setup}(b){]}.
+In this sense, the EPs descend from a pair of MZMs in presence of finite $Z$.
+As the MZMs are topologically protected, so are the EPs.
+This protection of the EPs can be understood in terms of the topological classification of NHJJs\ \citep{Ohnmacht25prl}.
+The model Hamiltonian respects particle-hole symsmetry $\mathrm{PHS}^{\dagger}$ but breaks time reversal symmetry due to non-Hermitian dissipation \footnote{Alternatively, fixing of a Josephson phase difference generally breaks time reversal symmetry of the junction, except at special case $\phi=\pi$}.
+Thus the system falls into class $\mathrm{D}^{\dagger}$\ \citep{Kawabata19prx,Ohnmacht25prl,Solow25arxiv}.
+Accordingly, this class has a $\mathbb{\mathbb{Z}}_{2}$ topological invariant in the zero-dimensional junction.
+We can define a topological invariant from the vorticity of the EPs as $\nu=\frac{1}{\pi i}\oint\nabla_{\phi}\ln[E^{+}(\phi)-E^{-}(\phi)]d\phi$\ \citep{Kawabata19prl}.
+The two EPs thus have opposite charges with $\nu=+1$ and $\nu=-1$.
 They cannot be gapped away unless being shifted towards $\phi=\pi$ to annihilate due to particle-hole symmetry protection.
-Therefore, these EPs in $p$-wave NHJJ should be robust against perturbations.
+These EPs with zero real energies are stable against perturbations.